 34. Disclosure by Auditor General or Parliamentary Commissioner

-(1) Subject to subsection (3), nothing in this Act prevents the Auditor General from disclosing information in accordance with the Financial Administration and Audit Act 1985.
+(1) Subject to subsection (3), nothing in this Act prevents the Auditor General from disclosing information in accordance with the Auditor General Act 2006.

 (2) Subject to subsection (3), nothing in this Act prevents the Parliamentary Commissioner from disclosing information in accordance with the Parliamentary Commissioner Act 1971.